Planning 3 days in New Orleans? How to spend 3 days in New Orleans? Is it enough time in The Big Easy?

 - Visit Frenchman Street

+Exploring on your own is always fun, but having a local guide introduce you to their city is a great way to learn even more.
 There is a ton of history that one would miss on their own.
-It’s simply not the same reading it from the guidebook or just simply staring at things as you walk around.
+It’s not the same reading it from the guidebook or just staring at things as you walk around.

-See and learn more about Jackson Square, St. Louis Cathedral, Bourbon St, Mardi Gras, visit the French Market, and more.
+In a couple of hours, you’ll see and learn the local history of Jackson Square, St. Louis Cathedral, Bourbon St, Mardi Gras, visit the French Market, and more.
+The guide will take you down alleys and streets you probably would have missed alone.

 And, always follow the sound of the music…